 The Working Ferret/Rabbit Control

 We also build traditional ferret carrying boxes to order.
-We're happy to undertake any builds being the usual single, double or triple varieties - all can be made in either the basic rectangular case or the modern day 'bow-back' style.
-We'll even cater for any be-spoke designs to suit your needs.
+We're happy to undertake any builds being the usual single, double or triple varieties - all can be made in either the basic rectangular case or the modern-day 'bow-back' style.
+We'll even cater to any be-spoke designs to suit your needs.
 Please see our 'Avon Valley Ferrets - traditional ferret carrying boxes' facebook page for more details and pictures of our box builds:

-For prices and lead times, please contact us on any of the numbers or email address listed on this website.
+For prices and lead times, please contact us on any of the numbers or email addresses listed on this website.

-All enquiries are welcome and considered, we can provide a free 'no obligation' on site quote and advice service.
-We don't just offer a 'one off' clearance solution to your problem we can also offer an annual contractual service to ensure rabbit numbers on your land remain low.
+All inquiries are welcome and considered, we can provide a free 'no obligation' on-site quote and advice service.
+We don't just offer a 'one-off' clearance solution to your problem we can also offer an annual contractual service to ensure rabbit numbers on your land remain low.
 Please contact us for further information on our prices and the service we provide.
 We are fully covered with public liability insurance backing for the work we undertake.